Teachdude/ESP32-CYD-Weather-Project/README.md

 # ESP32 CYD Weather Station (v5.14)

-A fast, lightweight weather station built for the **ESP32-2432S028 (CYD display)**.
+A lightweight, high-performance weather station built for the **ESP32-2432S028 (CYD display)**.
-Displays real-time environmental data with a clean dashboard and historical graphing.
+This project focuses on clean UI, smooth graphing, and reliable operation while teaching beginners how to configure the TFT_eSPI library for custom ESP32 displays.

 ---

 ## 📸 Screenshots

-*(Add your images here)*
+*(Add your images here after uploading them to `images/`)*

 ### Dashboard View